athrunsunny/YOLOMT/README.md

 # YOLOMT

 ##
-1.This is a multi-task model base yolo,detect human pose,face pose and face landmark
+1.This is a multi-task model base yolo,detect human orientation,face pose and face landmark

 <table>
 <tr>